 Individual Therapy

 Therapy with me is an active, collaborative process.
-I won’t simply sit back and nod.
-I ask questions, offer reflections, and gently challenge patterns when needed, while ensuring you feel supported and understood.
+I won’t simply sit back and nod; I ask questions, offer reflections, and gently challenge patterns when needed, while ensuring you feel supported and understood.
 My aim is to create a space where you can explore difficult experiences with curiosity rather than judgment.

 For some people, therapy includes practical tools to navigate everyday stress and emotional regulation.
 For others, it involves working more deeply with experiences that feel stuck, overwhelming, or difficult to understand.